Compliance

 • Categories of third parties receiving data

-• Retention periods
+• Retention periods for each data category

-• Security measures
+• Security measures protecting the data

 • Inventory all systems containing personal data

-• Classify data by sensitivity
+• Classify data by sensitivity level

-• Update regularly (at least annually)
+• Update regularly (at least annually, preferably quarterly)

 Vendor Management

-Data Processing Agreements:
+Data Processing Agreements

 • Required when vendors process personal information on your behalf

-• Must include specific data protection terms
+• Must include specific data protection terms mandated by law

 • Vendor obligations regarding security, breach notification, data handling

-• Your audit rights
+• Your audit rights over vendor practices

-Vendor Assessment:
+Vendor Assessment

 • Security and privacy practices evaluation

-• Compliance with applicable laws
+• Compliance with applicable privacy laws

-• Subprocessor disclosures
+• Subprocessor disclosures and approval rights

-• Data location and transfers
+• Data location and cross-border transfer mechanisms

 Security Requirements

-Technical Measures:
+Technical Measures

 • Encryption (data at rest and in transit)

-• Access controls
+• Access controls with least privilege

-• Secure authentication (MFA)
+• Secure authentication (MFA required for sensitive access)

-• Network security (firewalls, monitoring)
+• Network security (firewalls, intrusion detection, monitoring)

-• Vulnerability management
+• Vulnerability management and patching

-Organizational Measures:
+Organizational Measures

-• Security policies and procedures
+• Written security policies and procedures

-• Employee training
+• Employee privacy and security training

 • Incident response plan

-• Vendor management
+• Vendor management program

-• Regular risk assessments
+• Regular risk assessments (at least annually)

 Opt-Out Mechanisms

-Required for:
+When Required

 • Sale of personal information